trevormcinroe/ksl/README.md

 ```
 python train.py env=cheetah_run lr=2e-4
 ```
+For a full list of customizable args, see `./ksl/configs.yaml`.

+## Observing Runs
 Just as in the DrQ repo, `train.py` will produce the `runs` folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
 To launch tensorboard run
 ```
 tensorboard --logdir runs